Paul DeJong Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings

-- The Braves have the third-ranked team ERA across all MLB pitching staffs (3.80).
+- The Braves' 3.79 team ERA ranks third among all league pitching staffs.

-- Braves pitchers combine to allow the second-fewest home runs in baseball (132 total, one per game).
+- Braves pitchers combine to allow the first-fewest home runs in baseball (133 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.